 - Hormone headaches- most common in women due to cycle fluctuations with estrogen levels.

-Traditional treatment for headaches
+Traditional treatment for headache and migraine near alameda

 Treatment options that are traditionally used for headaches typically include a focus on pain management.
 These include use of pain medication, ice, rest, and heat.
 Sometimes, lifestyle changes are recommended around nutrition, exercise, and stress management.
 Other additional options that might be recommended include: